farhad0085/CSV-Viewer-PyQt5/README.md

 ### To disable console
 `pyi-makespec main.py --noconsole`
 ### Combined
-`pyi-makespec main.py -F --icon=icon.ico --noconsole`
+`pyi-makespec main.py -F --icon=icon.png --noconsole`

+### Build the package

+Once the `.spec` file is up to your standards, use pyinstaller and pass it the `.spec` file as the first argument.
+It will use the information specified in the file to create the final distributable package.

+`pyinstaller main.spec`